Tattnall County License Hearing Guide

 How to Prepare

-- Gather Evidence: If possible, gather any evidence that supports your case.
-This might include:
+- Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, video footage, or expert testimony challenging the accuracy of the breathalyzer or blood test.

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the DDS did not have sufficient grounds to suspend your license, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: If you successfully challenge the DDS's evidence, your suspension may be overturned, and your license will be reinstated.

 Hardship/Restricted License in Georgia

-If your license is suspended, you may be eligible for a limited driving permit (hardship license) in Georgia.
+If your license is suspended, you may be eligible for a limited driving permit in Georgia.
+The requirements vary depending on the reason for the suspension.

 Getting Your License Back